-\textbf{Memory Efficiency.} We evaluate the memory overhead of inner-loop parallelization versus sequential execution for each function query.
-We measure peak memory usage, subtracting memory for model weights, which varies with the quantization method.
-The measured footprint includes CUDA kernels, activations, gradients, and other implementation-specific details.
+\textbf{Memory Efficiency.} We first evaluate the peak memory usage of MobiZO across different fixed sequence length and batch size configurations.
+The reported memory footprint includes storage for weights, activations, gradients, CUDA kernels, and other implementation-specific details.

-As shown in Figure \ref{fig:memory}, memory usage is significant for the FO optimizer due to the need to store activations from all intermediate layers, along with a master copy of the model weights in FP32 during mixed-precision training \cite{micikevicius2018mixed}.
-In contrast, for the ZO optimizer, inner-loop parallelization roughly doubles memory usage by increasing the size of the largest output tensor during the forward pass.
-However, it still requires significantly less memory than the FO optimizer.
-For example, in Llama2-7B, when the sequence length is 256 and the batch size is 16, memory usage increases from 0.99GB to 1.97GB, while FO requires over 30GB of memory.
-The detailed memory usage during training actual tasks are provided in Appendix \ref{app:memory}.
+Table \ref{tab:memory} shows the memory usage of FO-SGD (LoRA-FA), MeZO (LoRA-FA), and MobiZO.
+The FO-SGD optimizer requires more memory due to storing activations from all intermediate layers, despite minimal gradient and optimizer state storage through PEFT.
+In contrast, MobiZO slightly increases memory usage due to the increased size of the largest output tensor during the forward pass and instantiation of multiple sets of LoRA trainable parameters, yet it still demands significantly less memory than the FO optimizer.
+For instance, with Llama2-7B, a sequence length of 256, and a batch size of 16, memory usage increases from 13.55 GB to 14.53 GB for MobiZO, whereas FO requires over 40 GB.
+FO over the full parameter space requires even much more memory, going beyond the memory capacity of edge devices.